cilynx/pygdk/README.md

 ## Execute

+If you use OctoPrint, you can set `OctoPrint Server` and `OctoPrint API Key` in your [machine configuration](machines/kossel.json) to enable sending your generated gcode directly to OctoPrint by calling the `machine.OctoPrint()` helper at the end of your script.

-Once you're happy that the simulation doesn't show anything bad happening, you can copy the gcode to your machine however you would normally do it.
-This might be via the machine's native web interface, a USB stick, OctoPrint, or you can even push gcode to BuildBotics controllers from inside CAMotics.
+If not, you can copy the gcode to your machine however you would normally do it.
+This might be via the machine's native web interface, a USB stick, or you can even push gcode to BuildBotics controllers from inside CAMotics.

 Take a deep breath, remember that you are personally responsible for everything good or bad that your machine does, then let it rip.